christosk92/Wavee/README.md

 # Wavee

+## Note (2023/05/23)

+I am beyond excited to share my app with everyone.
+I am really proud of the work I've done.
+I've been testing my own app for a couple of days now, and it's so snappy and quick.
+I am aiming for a release within 2~3 weeks.

 ## Note

 I was trying to set-up the project in way that should work for NOT just Spotify, but also Apple Music, Soundcloud etc.